 This section does not apply to the HMIS Lead agency (and its consultants/contractors), the HMIS Steering Committee Chair, the person(s) conducting the work to complete the CoC Collaborative Application, and other users designated by the HMIS Steering Committee.
-The

-HMIS Steering Committee may also approve access to other entities for the purposes of research, analysis, and reporting as described in this document.
+The HMIS Steering Committee may also approve access to other entities for the purposes of research, analysis, and reporting as described in this document.

-D. Points of Contact
+Points of Contact

 HMIS users should submit all questions, requests for technical assistance, troubleshooting or reports to the HMIS helpdesk.
-HMIS staff is available for Technical Assistance, questions, and trouble-shooting between the hours of 8:00 AM and 4:30 PM Monday to Friday.
-Password resets are a function of the software, and should be initiated by the end user for access to the system.
-End users may reset their own password on HMIS directly.
+HMIS staff is available for Technical Assistance, questions, and trouble-shooting between regular business hoursthe hours of 8:00 AM and 4:30 PM Monday to Friday.

-E. HMIS Steering Committee
+HMIS Steering Committee

 1. The HMIS Steering Committee focuses on strategic policy issues facing the HMIS and submits reports and policy decisions to the RICoC board for review and adoption by the RICoC.
 The Committee will focus on issues such as data sharing, data quality, data standards, privacy, security, and confidentiality plans, the role of HMIS in coordination of services, and report generation.
-The Committee generally meets monthly, with HMIS staff coordinating the agenda, sending out meeting notices, and recording/sharing the minutes.
+The Committee generally meets monthly, no less than once per quarter, with HMIS staff coordinating the agenda, sending out meeting notices, and recording/sharing the minutes.
 Policy updates will be presented to the committee prior to submission to the RICoC board.
 Updates approved by the HMIS Steering Committee shall be presented to the RICoC at the next regularly scheduled meeting.